 - Nearly half of humanity will develop cancer in their Lifetime.
 Current therapies, particularly chemotherapeutic drugs, face significant challenges due to the lack of tissue-specific delivery.
 For example, less than 0.1% of anticancer drugs administered systemically reach the tumor site, resulting in damage to healthy tissues and leading to a wide range of side effects.
 An […]

-- The Src homology 2 (SH2) domain containing inositol polyphosphate 5-phosphatase 1 (SHIP1) is an immune cell specific enzyme that regulates phosphatidylinositol-(3,4,5)-trisphosphate signaling at the plasma membrane following receptor activation.
-SHIP1 plays an important role in processes such as directed cell migration, endocytosis, and cortical membrane oscillations.
-Alterations in SHIP1 expression have been shown to perturb […]
+- The Src homology 2 (SH2) domain-containing inositol polyphosphate 5-phosphatase 1 (SHIP1) is an immune cell-specific enzyme that regulates phosphatidylinositol-(3,4,5)-trisphosphate signaling at the plasma membrane following receptor activation.
+SHIP1 plays an important role in processes, such as directed cell migration, endocytosis, and cortical membrane oscillations.
+Alterations in SHIP1 expression have been shown to perturb myeloid cell […]

 - Ryanodine receptor 1 (RYR1) is the sarcoplasmic reticulum (SR) Ca^(2+) release channel required for both skeletal muscle contraction and Ca^(2+) leak.
 Mutations in RYR1 cause malignant hyperthermia susceptibility (MHS) and enhanced sensitivity to heat stroke (ESHS), which can result in death due to excessive skeletal muscle thermogenesis upon exposure to volatile anesthetics or heat.
 Here, […]